 The walls of The Plant shout “health” at you as you enter.
 It’s pretty impressive that they learned to talk - must be all the brain food they’re consuming.
 This place is one of the most wholesome and probably best lunch options in the area, with very good salads, sandwiches, and grain bowls.
 You can order online to go, or order at the counter and sit for a more leisurely lunch.
 The Dino Kale or Full Belly salads are good choices, as is the chicken and avocado sandwich.

-Need to impress a client or have a serious talk with your boss or stuff your face with carbs after a particularly painful meeting?
-Time for a sit-down, professional, and kick*ss lunch at Cotogna.
+Need to impress a client or have a serious talk with your boss or stuff your face silently after a particularly painful meeting?
+Time for a sit-down, professional, and excellent lunch at Cotogna.
 The pasta and pizzas are superb, as are the starters.
-Definitely not an all-the-time spot to hit, but a place to keep on your radar when you have time for a fancy lunch that also happens to be one of the best in the city.
+Definitely not an all-the-time spot to hit, but a place to keep in mind when you have time for a fancy lunch that also happens to be one of the best in the city.

 Despite the long line, The Sentinel is a great grab-and-go option.
-The guys in the open kitchen make sandwiches seemingly at the speed of light, and unlike that bad prepackaged one you made the mistake of getting yesterday, these are genuinely tasty.
+This spot makes sandwiches seemingly at the speed of light, and unlike that bad prepackaged one you made the mistake of getting yesterday, these are genuinely tasty.
 There’s a range of hot and cold options, and a couple of specials happening every day.

 In most parts of the country, or the planet, an $11 lunch “special” is more of a rip-off than a deal.
 But lucky us, we live in San Francisco and we have to pay all the money in exchange for the ability to see Alcatraz and 90 pairs of Allbirds on a daily basis.
 Heyday’s lunch deal is one of the best there is - mostly because you get a lot of very good food that’s also pretty healthy.
 The menu changes often, and there are always several things to choose from.
 Don’t pass on the kale salad.

 Senor Sisig’s truck is waiting to sate your crippling hunger with their tacos, burritos, and - if you want to see how many napkins you can use in one meal - nachos.
-We usually stick with the pork tacos, but if you’re feeling really aggressive, Senor has a burrito that has french fries inside.
+We usually stick with the pork tacos, but if you’re feeling really aggressive, there’s a burrito that has french fries inside too.
 It’s a wonderful thing to behold.
 And consume.
 Maybe don’t go here before a very important meeting.

 Some days you just want to eat like a four-year-old who finally realized that crusts are OK and vegetables aren’t going to kill you.
 When you feel like this, consider a trip to The American Grilled Cheese Kitchen.
-This place feels a little like a chain, but it’s efficient and the food is tasty.
-You can get anything from a Cubano to a sandwich stuffed with mac and cheese, but we particularly like the mushroom and reuben options, as well as the tomato soup.
-(There’s a gluten-free grilled cheese on the menu as well, if that’s what you’re looking for.)
+This place feels a little like a chain, but it’s efficient and the food is good.
+You can get anything from a Cubano to a sandwich stuffed with mac and cheese, but we like the mushroom and reuben options, as well as the tomato soup.
+(There’s a gluten-free grilled cheese on the menu too if that’s what you’re looking for.)

-If you have time for a leisurely lunch and want to catch up with your coworkers, or an old boss, or a friend who works in the area, head to Delarosa.
-It’s modern and bright, and feels worlds away from the rest of FiDi and Market Street.
+When you have time for a leisurely lunch and want to catch up with your coworkers, or an old boss, or a friend who works in the area, head to Delarosa.
+It’s modern and bright and feels worlds away from the rest of the FiDi and Market Street.
 All the food is good to share - so get some pizzas, meatballs, salads, and most importantly, the burrata bruschetta.